numbas/editor-docs/source/question/reference.rst

 A content area can include text, images, or more dynamic content such as videos and interactive diagrams.

 By default, text is edited using the rich text editor.
-Click on the :guilabel:`Toggle rich text editor` button to edit the raw HTML code for the content area.
+Click on the :guilabel:`Source code` button to edit the raw HTML code for the content area.

 .. figure:: images/content_area_editor.png
     :align: center

-    The rich text editor, and the raw HTML editor.
+    The rich text editor

 You can write mathematical notation in content areas using LaTeX; see the section on :ref:`LaTeX notation`.